Keele University hosted HyDeploy on campus.

 HyDeploy is a pioneering energy demonstration to establish the potential for blending hydrogen, up to 20%, into the normal gas supply so that we can reduce carbon dioxide (CO2) emissions.
-A 16 month live demonstration of blended gas is taking place on part of the Keele gas network and will finish in March 2021.
+A live demonstration of blended gas has taken place on part of the Keele gas network and finished in March 2021.
 HyDeploy will help to determine the level of hydrogen which can be used by customers safely and with no changes to their existing domestic appliances.

 Why is Keele involved?

-Keele University is ideally placed to host the HyDeploy project.
+Keele University was ideally placed to host the HyDeploy project.
 It has: